driessenslucas/researchproject/Thesis.md

 ##### Episodic Performance

-- **Objective and Goal:** This metric assesses the agent's learning curve and its ability to solve the maze with optimal efficiency over successive episodes.
-The primary goal is to evaluate how quickly and effectively the agent learns to reach the maze's end, reflecting on its strategy optimization and adaptation abilities.
+- **Objective and Goal:** The aim of this metric is to monitor the agent’s progress in mastering the maze.
+By evaluating the learning curve, I see how efficiently the agent can navigate to the end of the maze over successive trials.
+This gives us insights into its ability to optimize strategies and adapt over time.
-- **How it's Assessed:** By tracking the number of episodes required before the agent can consistently solve the maze.
-A decreasing trend in episode count needed over time indicates effective learning and adaptation.
+- **How it’s Assessed:** I measure the number of episodes the agent needs before it can consistently complete the maze.
+A reduction in episodes over time is a good indicator that the agent is learning and adapting well.
-- **Analytical Techniques:** Statistical analysis or visual plots (e.g., learning curves) are used to assess changes in episodic performance across training sessions.
+- **Analytical Techniques:** To examine episodic performance, we either conduct statistical analyses or create visual plots, such as learning curves.
+These tools help us track and visualize changes in performance throughout the training period.
-- **Accuracy and Consistency Measures:** Ensuring data integrity and a controlled environment allows for consistent episode comparison.
-Techniques might include averaging over multiple runs to mitigate randomness in the agent's learning process.
+- **Accuracy and Consistency Measures:** To maintain accuracy and consistency, I ensure data integrity and control experimental conditions.
+Averaging results across multiple trials helps smooth out any randomness in the learning process, providing a clearer picture of the agent’s performance.

 ##### Step Efficiency

-- **Objective and Goal:** This measures the decision-making process and path optimization capabilities of the agent by counting the steps taken to solve the maze.
-Fewer steps indicate higher efficiency and learning.
+- **Objective and Goal:** This metric evaluates the agent's decision-making efficiency and ability to optimize its path through the maze.
+By measuring the steps the agent takes to solve the maze, fewer steps indicate a more efficient and smarter learning process.
-- **How it's Assessed:** Tracking the number of steps required to reach the goal in each episode and analyzing the trend over time.
+- **How it's Assessed:** I keep track of the steps required to reach the maze's endpoint in each episode and analyze the reduction in steps over time.
-- **Analytical Techniques:** Quantitative analysis of step count trends, possibly applying smoothing techniques to observe the overall trend amidst the variability.
+- **Analytical Techniques:** I use quantitative analysis to examine trends in step count.
+Smoothing techniques may be applied to provide a clearer view of the overarching trends amidst episode-to-episode variability.
-- **Accuracy and Consistency Measures:** Replication and averaging, as well as maintaining a consistent maze configuration across tests, help ensure reliable measurements.
+- **Accuracy and Consistency Measures:** To ensure reliable metrics, I replicate tests and average results, maintaining the same maze configuration for all experiments.

 ##### MSE Loss Measurement